csshark/sdr-cap/README.md

 <p align="center">
   <img src="https://i.ibb.co/5v97yzm/sdr-cap.jpg" width=300px; heigth=300px;>
 </p>
-<p> &ensp; SDR-CAP is a network sniffer solution built on the OpenWifi framework.
+<p> &ensp; SDR-CAP by csshark is a network sniffer solution built on the OpenWifi framework.
 It leverages an SDR FPGA-based architecture to capture and analyze network packets, providing functionality similar to Wireshark.
 Additionally, it includes a custom driver that enables the representation of network packets for effective analysis.</p>

 <h2>Output products</h2>
 <ul>